cardboard-iguana/cardboard-iguana.com/notes/quickly-find-the-canonical-path-of-a-file.md

 > -m, --canonicalize-missing
 > canonicalize by following every symlink in every component of the given name recursively, without requirements on components existence

-Note that this follows symlinks, so it’s not suitable for every use.
+Note that this follows symlinks, so it's not suitable for every use.